Online Reporting System E-Plan

 Understand State-Specific Reporting Requirements

-Industry and county LEPCs are not mandated to use E-Plan in New York but are encouraged to do so.
-It is up to each county to decide for themselves and many counties in New York are accepting reports on the E-Plan system.
-You should contact the county in which the facilities reside to determine if that county is accepting submissions on E-Plan: serc.oem@dhses.ny.gov or via phone at (518) 292-2302.
+LEPCs and fire departments are not mandated to use E-Plan in New York but are encouraged to do so.
+It is up to each agency to decide for themselves.
+You should contact the county in which the facilities reside to determine if that county is accepting submissions on E-Plan: https://www.dhses.ny.gov/tier-ii-reporting, serc.oem@dhses.ny.gov or via phone at (518) 292-2302.

 Keep Copies of All Submitted Reports